fjdksa80/9ct-unity-game-design/Software Design Project Proposal/Software Design Project Proposal.md

 **Definitions:**

 Equity - Being fair and just in the way people are treated. \
-Accessibility - Designing porducts such that they can be accessed by anyone.
+Accessibility - Designing porducts in a way that allows then to be accessed by anyone.

 **Accessibility:** My game should be pretty accessible without the need for special considerations due to its simplistic nature and minimal controls.

 **Privacy and Data Protection:** I will ensure that any data collected such as best times and the levels that have been completed will remain stored securely.

-**Fairness and Representation:** My characters will likely not be human, so there isn't much of an opportunity to include diverse characters.
+**Fairness and Representation:** My characters will likely not be human, so there isn't much of an opportunity to include diverse characters, or to portray harmful stereotypes.

 **Mental and Emotional Well-being:** Players may get frustrated if they cannot solve the puzzles, but otherwise the game will not have any effect on the player's mental or emotional wellbeing.